Music

 No hay anuncios

-Despite this backdrop of death, neither the album nor its live incarnation had any funereal tone, but rather the vibrant notes of acceptance and celebration.
+Despite this backdrop of death, neither the album nor its live incarnation had a funereal tone, but rather the vibrant notes of acceptance and celebration.
 Surprisingly, this latest collection of songs, more reflective and meditative, combined well with the more festive, danceable, and singalong wardrobe staples.
-Rhinestone eyes, Stylo or Clint Eastwood even ignited the furthest spectators from the stage.
-Little Simz, who had performed her concert a while earlier, took the opportunity to join the party and sing Garage Palace, which the band had not yet debuted live.
+Rhinestone eyes, Stylo or Clint Eastwood even electrified the spectators furthest from the stage.
+Little Simz, who had performed her concert a while earlier, took the opportunity to join the party and sing Garage Palace, which the band had not yet premiered live.

-With this show, Damon Albarn is definitely growing up.
-This is a mature show, although from time to time you can guess that mischievous look from when he was confined to English indie with Blur and jumped around like crazy in the video for Song 2Last year, the Irish played in front of a sparse crowd of a thousand people at Sala ApoloFeel Good Inc. If anyone saw a Mr. Scrooge leaving in a hurry, know that it was only professional duty.
+With this show, Damon Albarn is definitively growing up.
+This is a mature show, although from time to time you can sense that mischievous look he had when he confined himself to English indie with Blur and jumped to whatever you wanted in the video for Song 2Last year, the Irish played in front of a sparse crowd of a thousand people at Sala ApoloFeel Good Inc. If anyone saw a Mr. Scrooge leaving in a hurry, know that it was only professional duty.

 Cargando